eduvzlacerda/Rest-proj/README.md

 # Rest-proj
-A project i am working on to expand my REST api skills and also implement some spring security feutures
+A project from a online course i am working on to expand my REST api skills and also implement some spring security feutures

 I will very soon "dockerize" the project so its easieier to run it without having the usual database connection problems